 The Small Blue is Britain's smallest resident butterfly, with a wingspan range of 1.8 to 2.7cm.

 Despite the term 'blue' being part of its common name, there is in fact very little blue colouring in this butterfly.
-The wings of females are dark grey - almost black in many instances, while the wings of males are quite similar with just a light dusting of bluish scales near the base of the wings.
+The upper wings of females are dark grey - almost black in many instances - while the upper wings of males are quite similar with just a light dusting of bluish scales, usually concentrated near the base of the wings.

 The Small Blue butterfly is also widespread and common throughout limestone-rich areas of Europe and Asia.